sbaril/Photoshop-Scripts/README.md

 # Photoshop-Scripts
-## Diverse Scripts I created for  Photoshop
+## Diverse Scripts and Actions, I created for  Photoshop